No products in the basket.

 The term microadventure, made popular by the British adventurer Alastair Humphreys, denotes the idea of small-scale adventures.
 While we are massive fans of the big stuff – cycling around the world, rowing oceans etc., etc., – they are simply not feasible nor realistic for your everyday human.
 Humphreys describes the refreshing concept simply as, “an adventure that’s short enough, local enough, cheap enough and convenient enough to fit into your normal busy life.”
 In other words, it’s all about making the most of the 16 hours between five-to-nine, that delectable time when you are not banging your head off of an office desk.

-So, we’ve joined forces with the awesome lot over at Fulfil (our favourite vitamin and protein bars!) to provide some inspiration on what kind of things you can do with those 16 hours of freedom.
 We believe that there’s always time for an adventure.
-So, grab a Fulfil, say sayonara to the office and get out there and take on a microadventure.
+So, close the laptop, say sayonara to the office and get out there and take on a microadventure.
 And don’t forget to tag us in your pics (#5to9Adventures).
-We are even offering a month’s supply of scrumptious Fulfil bars for our favourite 5 to 9 Adventure.

 Easy peasy, just rally the troops or go it alone.
 Then pick a date and an activity and don’t renege.
 Keep it simple for your first outing so as it doesn’t deter you before you get addicted!

 Very little!
 It depends on the activity you choose but the less you bring, the better.
-A pair of togs and a towel if you are going for a dip in the wilds, a bivvy bag if you are going to sleep under the stars, a load of Fulfil bars for sustenance and a portable camping stove for your morning coffee.
+A pair of togs and a towel if you are going for a dip in the wilds, a bivvy bag if you are going to sleep under the stars, food and a portable camping stove for your morning coffee.
 But most importantly, an open mind and a sense of adventure!

 We really believe that there is so much more to life than what we settle for.
 Introducing a microadventure into your schedule just once a month will honestly change your life.
 It will broaden your mind and make you a happier, healthier person.